FlyWheel Consultancy

 OpenClaw's community marketplace accumulated nearly 900 malicious skills before the ecosystem matured enough to police them.
 NemoClaw addresses this in two ways:

 Runtime sandboxing.
 Even if a malicious skill is installed, OpenShell contains its execution.
-The skill cannot access systems, data, or network resources beyond what the policy explicitly permits.
+The skill can't access systems, data, or network resources beyond what the policy explicitly permits.

 Audit logging.
 Every action an agent takes is logged.
 If a skill behaves unexpectedly, you have a complete trail of what it read, wrote, and attempted.

-This does not replace the need to vet skills before installation.
+This doesn't replace the need to vet skills before installation.
 It does mean that a bad skill causes a containment event, not a data breach.

 What NemoClaw Does NOT Solve

 Workflow design.
 Which agents should you deploy?
 In what order?
 With what business rules?
-These are operational decisions that require domain expertise.
+These are operational decisions that require domain expertise, not just a runtime.

 Cross-swarm orchestration.
 NemoClaw runs agents.
-It does not coordinate multi-agent systems where a signal from a sales agent triggers actions in marketing, CS, and operations simultaneously.
+It doesn't coordinate multi-agent systems where a signal from a sales agent triggers actions in marketing, CS, and operations simultaneously.

 Ongoing management.
 Agents need tuning, expanding, and adjusting as your operation evolves.
 The runtime is set-and-forget.
 The intelligence layer is not.